MY TRIP — INTRODUCTION

 In my experience, many Taiwanese-Americans deemphasize their Taiwanese identity within Los Angeles — incidentally home to the largest population of Taiwanese people outside of Taiwan.
 I’ve never seen that fact acknowledged, by the way, except by me.
 Whereas every Angeleno knows that the Los Angeles metropolitan area is home to the largest population of Armenians, Cambodians, Filipinos, Iranians, Koreans, Mexicans, Salvadorans, Thai, and Vietnamese outside of their respective homelands, it was only through research that I discovered that the same is true of the Taiwanese.

 It is true that most Taiwanese are ethnically Han Chinese.
 84% of the island’s population are descended from Chinese immigrants who arrived between 1661 and 1895.
 Another 14% arrived after 1948.
-The indigenous population of Taiwan comprise only about 2.28% of the islands population — slightly less than the foreign born population — most of whom from Indonesia, Vietnam, the Philippines, Thailand, Malaysia, and Japan.
+The indigenous population of Taiwan comprises only about 2.28% of the island’s population — slightly less than the foreign-born population — most of whom from Indonesia, Vietnam, the Philippines, Thailand, Malaysia, and Japan.
 Most people living in Taiwan consider themselves to be Taiwanese.
 A smaller percentage differentiate between being ethnically Chinese and nationally Taiwanese.

 A CONDENSED HISTORY OF THE ISLAND